Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Google Workspace & Microsoft 365 Integration

-Gusto integrates with both Google Workspace and Microsoft 365 through its app directory.
-This enables automatic email provisioning during employee onboarding.
+Gusto integrates with both Google Workspace and Microsoft 365 through its app directory, supporting account provisioning, group management, and offboarding actions.

-IT perspective: The email provisioning saves 10-15 minutes per new hire, though it's not a complete onboarding automation solution.
+IT perspective: The email provisioning and group management saves time per new hire, though it's not a complete onboarding automation solution.
 You'll still need a separate IT onboarding checklist for application access and device setup.

 For a more complete onboarding workflow, see our guide on hiring your first employee.